Consider Bursting Your Christian Bubble

 I’m not saying this research is a slam dunk against the Christian bubble, but there’s certainly a flag on the play.
 (Mixing up my sports a bit…) How often do we hear about kids being so sheltered that they end up going wild when they leave home or even before?
 What about those teens who go to college with the best intentions and don’t know how to live in a world filled with temptations and people who challenge their beliefs?

 Ladies, our Christian bubble might be hurting, not protecting, our children.
-They can’t love Christ or understand Him in a real way when Jesus is solely associated with limitations, rules, and a lack of experiences.
+They can’t love Christ or understand Him in a real way when Jesus is only associated with limitations, rules, and a lack of experiences.

 The Christian Bubble Is Not All Bad For Kids